 Adding Your Device to the Dashboard

-1. Claim Your Device: In the Meraki Dashboard, navigate to “Organization” > “Inventory.”
+- Claim Your Device: In the Meraki Dashboard, navigate to “Organization” > “Inventory.”
+To set up new Cisco Meraki Access Points, claim the device using its order or serial number.

-3. Assign to Network: After adding the device, assign it to an existing network or create a new network for the AP.
+- Assign to Network: After claiming the device, navigate to “Network-wide” > “Configure” > “Add devices” and click add to add the newly claimed device to an existing network or create a new network for the AP.

 Initial Device Setup and Network Configuration